Marudu expedition

+The Marudu expedition or the Langkon War was an expedition against Yusuf's ally Sharif Uthman's state of Marudu in 1845.

 Background

-After Brooke and Cochrane succeeded in expelling Pengiran Usop, Osman's supposed ally, from Brunei, they sailed to Marudu to confront Osman himself.
-Brooke's defamation of Osman, which Brooke intensified through letter-writing campaigns from February 1845 onward, upon learning of his appointment as agent, thus influencing all important authorities in London and India, as well as the naval officers on the ground, had proven successful.
-Brooke had managed to convince Cochrane that Syarif might resist British expansion of Osman's influence over Sabah not yet occupied by Western powers, and that it would therefore be more advantageous to destroy Syarif on the grounds of piracy.
+After Brooke and Cochrane succeeded in expelling "Pengiran Usop" (Pengiran Yusof), Uthman's ally, from Brunei in the Battle of Brunei Town, they sailed to Marudu to confront Uthman himself.
+Brooke's claim of Uthman's piracy which Brooke intensified through letter-writing campaigns from February 1845 onward, upon learning of his appointment as agent, thus influencing all important authorities in London and India, as well as the naval officers on the ground, had proven successful.
+Brooke had managed to convince Cochrane that Sharif might resist British expansion of Uthman's influence over Sabah not yet occupied by Western powers, and that it would therefore be more advantageous to destroy Sharif on the grounds of piracy.
+The most possible reason were pirates like Abdulla al-Hadj, who was imprisoned and died in Bombay, two years before the expedition, as well was motivated to stop a potential threat against Brooke.

+Planning

 An armed conflict was planned from the outset.
 After all, Admiral Cochrane led a fleet of eight ships that reached Marudu Bay on August 17, 1845.
 Five of them, namely the Vixen, Pluto, Nemesis, Wolverine, and Cruiser, sailed deep into the bay.
-Cochrane gave Captain Talbot, who had also been present at negotiations in Brunei, command of the upcoming operation and sent him with boats loaded with 24 cannons, nine of which were gunboats, to Syarif Osman's position to attack him if he refused to surrender.
+Cochrane gave Captain Talbot, who had also been present at negotiations in Brunei, command of the upcoming operation and sent him with boats loaded with 24 cannons, nine of which were gunboats, to Sharif Uthman's position to attack him if he refused to surrender.
 If the enemy proved too superior, thus jeopardizing a certain victory, Talbot was to withdraw and contact the admiral.
 Cochrane did not want to take any risks.

-Early on August 19, 1845, Talbot's units set out for Osman's fortress.
-Neither the captain nor other British troops knew Osman's exact position and strength.
+Early on August 19, 1845, Talbot's units set out for Uthman's fortress.
+Neither the captain nor other British troops knew Uthman's exact position and strength.
 So Talbot was guided by two local Bruneians.
-Brooke claimed that many locals could be found who would willingly betray Syarif Osman's position.
+Brooke claimed that many locals could be found who would willingly betray Sharif Uthman's position.
 However, the British apparently had trouble recruiting volunteers for this task.
 Cree commented:

 "A couple of natives of Brunei were taken as pilots: they did not relish the job, but had no choice but to do their work properly."